Category Archives: Cake

 Pour the mixture into the prepared bundt pan and bake until a toothpick inserted into the center comes out clean, 40- 50 minutes.
 I let the cake sit for at least 15 minutes and while it’s still warm I inverted it onto a cooling rack ( which is essential to baking , so if you don’t own one get one)

 I let the cake cool completely before glazing it.
-The glaze will melt right into the cake.
+The glaze will melt right into the cake if you do too early.
 This cake was super light and super moist.
-I served with strawberries and it would be awesome with some home-made whipped cream.
+I served with raspberries/strawberries and it would be awesome with some home-made whipped cream.

 Pumpkin Cupcakes with Cream Cheese Frosting–Fall Treats